cfsworkload/personality-insights/README.md

 database.
 If you want to take a look at it, navigate to the tile for the service in the Bluemix Dashboard and click **LAUNCH** in the top right.

-You can look at the Twitter data by going to **Tables** through the left navigation bar, and you can run your own SQL against the data by going to **Run SQL**.
+You can look at the Twitter data by clicking **Tables** in the left navigation bar, and you can run your own SQL against the data by going to **Run SQL**.

 ## Analyze text with Personality Insights